Factors to Consider Prior to Setting Your Asset Allocation

 Most investors live longer than they expect thanks to ongoing medical advancements.
 Life expectancies can also vary, so when planning as a couple, it’s advisable to plan your investment time horizon based on the partner or heir with the longest life expectancy.

 Stocks have generally offered higher returns than bonds, cash and other securities, but also have higher short-term volatility.
-However, stock volatility dampens over time.
-The following exhibits illustrate hypothetical portfolios with different allocations to stocks and bonds measured over 5- and 30-year rolling periods.
-Over a 30- year rolling period, portfolios weighted toward stocks maintained a higher average return with lower volatility than portfolios with higher bond exposure.
-As mentioned, it’s highly likely an investor’s post-retirement
+However, as the investing time frame increases, stocks exhibit a higher likelihood of positive returns.
+The following exhibits illustrate hypothetical portfolios with different allocations to stocks and bonds, measured over 5- and 30-year rolling periods.
+Over 30-year rolling periods, portfolios weighted toward stocks maintained a higher average return with lower volatility than portfolios with higher bond exposure.
+We believe these longer time frames are better proxies for an investor’s true retirement investment time horizon.

 Measuring Short-Term Concerns Against Long-Term Success